UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 All of these endpoints give the borrow rate per block for historical blocks, however converting this data to APR (and aggregation) is still required.
 (Read the implementation section)

+## Price Feed Implementation

+A price feed isn't required for liquidator bots.
+This UMIP's price index will only be used at the synthetic's expiration.
+All liquidations will use a two-hour TWAP price feed described/implemented in a future UMIP.
+This setup is similar to UMIP-25.

 ## Technical Specification
 The definition of this identifier should be: